carolinelennartsson/MyProtein/README.md

 Calculation of protein features.

-Jupyter notebook with function to calculate various protein features from pdb files in the protein data bank.
+Jupyter notebook included with functions to calculate various protein features from pdb files in the protein data bank.
 * protein length
 * surface area
 * fractions of secondary structures